Sanku-1/CarDealership/README.md

 - As a developer, I want to load dealership and vehicle information from a file, so that the app can start with the current inventory.
 - As a developer, I want to create separate classes for vehicles, dealerships, file management, and the user interface, so that my code is organized and easier to work with.
 - As a user, I want to see helpful prompts and clear instructions in the console, so that I always know what input the program expects.
+- As a a developer, I want to create a parent class for contracts, so that I can use the same methods across future contracts regardless of type
+- As a developer, I want to create a child class of the Contract class specifically for Sales Contracts, so that the business can keep a record of customer purchases while using methods from the Contract class
+- As a developer, I want to create a child class of the Contract class specifically for Lease Contracts, so that the business can keep a record of customer leasing agreements while using methods from the Contract class
+- As a business owner, I want to keep a record of the contracts created as vehicles are sold, so that I can access them later

 ## Setup